The Mysterious Mr Quin: The Man from the Sea

+This story closely resembles part of Christie's Mary Westmacott novel Unfinished Business.

 Mr Satterthwaite is on holiday on a Spanish island.
 He often goes to the garden of a villa called La Paz, which stands on a high cliff overlooking the sea.
 He loves the garden but the villa, which is shuttered and seems empty, intrigues him.

 After exchanging pleasantries with the gardener, Satterthwaite makes his way to the cliff edge and soon hears approaching footsteps.
 It is a young man in his eyes, a man of forty.
 The man says he expected to be alone.
 He tells Satterthwaite that he came here the previous night and found someone there seemingly in fancy dress, in "a kind of Harlequin rig".
 Satterthwaite is surprised at this mention of his old friend and tells his new acquaintance that Mr Quin's appearances usually presage revelations and discoveries.
 The younger man comments that his appearance seemed very sudden, as if he came from the sea.

 Anthony Cosden introduces himself and tells Satterthwaite of his life; he has been told that he has six months to live.
 He visited the island about twenty years before, and makes clear he wants to die here by leaping off the cliff.
 Satterthwaite asks, "You will not do it tonight, to spare me suspicion of pushing you?"
 Cosden agrees.
 Satterthwaite makes the case for living, but Cosden is resolute.

 Cosden leaves and Satterthwaite approaches the villa.
 Pulling open one of the closed shutters, he sees a troubled woman in traditional Spanish dress looking at him.
 He stammers an apology which makes the woman realise that he is English, and she calls him back.
 She, too, is English, and she invites him into the house for tea as she wishes to talk to someone.
 She unburdens herself to Satterthwaite, telling him that she has lived here for the last twenty-three years, for all but the first year as a widow.
 She married an Englishman when she was eighteen and they moved into the villa.
 The marriage proved to be a dreadful mistake as her husband gloried in making her miserable, and their baby was stillborn.
 Some girls staying in the local hotel dared him to swim in the dangerous sea at the base of the cliff.
 He drowned and his body was battered against the rocks as his wife watched.